jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 If there's one thing that can improve any relationship and keep it strong, that's focusing on being more likable.
 That topic is an entire post itself (read it here), but more couples should focus on being likable to each other.

 You'll fall in love by having sex and spending time together.
-Work on liking one another more, and the magic will never leave.&nbsp;
+Work on liking one another more, and the magic will never leave.

-**Patrice O'Neal has a great commentary on this, albeit only from the guy's perspective.**&nbsp;
+**Patrice O'Neal has a great commentary on this, albeit only from the guy's perspective.**

 <div class="cms-embed"><iframe width="560" height="315" src="https://www.youtube.com/embed/vC9KJwcnJEo?si=oQ9Re0Dmsgvv10u9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe></div>